by Jen | Dec 30, 2025 | DISO studies, Galatians 5

 This week, I’ll start refining my understanding of this passage:

-2. REFINE by skimming Romans to determine which of the following types of writing appears most often in it: instruction, law, letter, narrative, poetry, or prophecy.
-Then I’ll reread chapter 12 to see what (if any) other types are in use.
-I’ll note the types I find so I can determine whether the author intended the text to be interpreted literally.
+- REFINE my understanding of this text by skimming Galatians to determine which of the following types of writing appears most often there: instruction, law, letter, narrative, poetry, or prophecy.
+Then I’ll reread chapter 5 to see what (if any) other types are in use.
+I’ll note the types I find and from that determine whether the text should be interpreted literally.

-3. REFINE: Next, I’ll research the book’s historical context by referencing an Introduction to the book of Romans.
-This can be found in most bound Bibles immediately before Romans 1, but I’m going to the ESV online.
+- REFINE: Next, I’ll research the book’s historical context by referencing an introduction to the book of Galatians.
+Many bound Bibles have an intro section immediately before Galatians 1, but I’m going to use the ESV online intro to Galatians.
 This reference, written by Bible publishers, provides historical details like who wrote the book, to whom, and when.
 It often also contains a summary of the book’s content.
 If you’re working along with me, note any relevant or interesting facts you uncover in your review of these materials.
-Based on what you discover, should Romans 12 be interpreted literally?
+Based on what you discover about writing type and in the introduction, should Galatians 5 be interpreted literally?

 I encourage you to use these tools and dig as much as you can this week.
 I pray the Spirit will bless your efforts, my friend!